Fun Ancient Egypt Lesson Plans and Activities for Kids

 We bought a CuriosityStream subscription over the summer and have really enjoyed it.
 It is so nice to have easy access to quality educational documentaries.

-There are currently quite a few videos about Ancient Egypt streaming . . .
+There are currently quite a few videos and video clips about Ancient Egypt streaming . . .

 So far, our favorites have included: